-We will refrain from giving the set-theoretic definition of a random element; instead we will understand by this an element of a type space, or a product of type spaces, avoiding a certain countable collection of measure-zero Borel sets, that can be explicitly specified by carefully inspecting the proof.
+We will occasionally refer to random elements; this can be given precise set-theoretic foundations, but we will not do this here.
+Instead we will understand by this an element of a type space, or a product of type spaces, avoiding a certain countable collection of measure-zero Borel sets, that can be explicitly specified by inspecting the proof.
 We will also omit the foundational details of the notion of conditional measures, noting only that in the context of separable totally disconnected spaces we have a canonical countable Boolean algebra, namely the clopen subsets, making things easier.